Many Antigua Beaches rest inside the calm, protected waters of the Caribbean Sea. All of the island’s beaches are open to the public.

 Splash Waterpark Antigua

-A sea water fun park located on the southwest coast on the popular Darkwood Beach has many fantasy obstacle-style features.
+A seawater fun park located on the southwest coast of the popular Darkwood Beach has many fantasy obstacle-style features.
 Splash Antigua is staffed by a team of certified lifeguards ensuring all users’ safety; http://www.facebook.com/Swash-Water-Park

 Rendezvous Bay and Doigs Beach on the central southern coast are quiet beaches, as they are only accessible by four-wheel drive or footpaths.
 After a hot day at Nelson’s Dockyard, Pigeon Point is a great stop for a cooling dip or a refreshing drink at a beach bar.
 Another popular spot for drinks and dining is Turners Beach Bar and Grill at Johnson’s Point in St. Mary’s.

 Half Moon Bay, voted one of the world’s ultimate beaches and now a National Park is always a great choice.
 Long Bay, on the easternmost point of the island, is another good choice for families, as it is completely protected by its reef.
 Nonsuch Bay resort offers outstanding conditions for kitesurfing.
 Sessions can be booked at the hotel with 40Knots. http://40knots.info/

 Situated at the extreme eastern point of the island, on the road to Long Bay, is Indian Town.
 Over the centuries, powerful Atlantic breakers have swept in from a 3,000-mile journey from Africa, carving out a natural limestone arch called Devil’s Bridge.
 The blowholes and spouting surf make it a spectacular site to enjoy and photograph.